udayvunnam/xng-breadcrumb/README.md

 ### Disable Auto Generation of breadcrumb labels

-- Breadcrumbs are integrated with Angular Router and labels are auto-generated(if a label is not provided for a route).
+- Breadcrumbs are integrated with Angular Router and labels are auto-generated (if a label is not provided for a route).
 - Auto-generated label is the same as route the path segment.
-- If you want to disable this, set `[autoGenerate]=false`.
+- If you want to disable this behavior, set `[autoGenerate]=false`.

 ```html
 <xng-breadcrumb [autoGenerate]="false"></xng-breadcrumb>